|

 knows, than that you call a Gentle-man and is nothing

-other people to do what they don't want to do, and like
+ability to get other people to do what they don't want to do,

 his job as that of the profession of arms."
 "Discipline is simply the art of making the